Introduction to ISAs

 There are several types of ISAs available, which enable you to invest in different ways:

-In April 2016, the UK government launched the Innovative Finance ISA (IF-ISA), as a way for eligible investors to use their ISA allowance to invest in P2P markets whilst still receiving tax-free capital gains and interest.
-The UK government has been active in the P2P market for some time, having made their first investment of £20m of loan capital through Funding Circle, which resulted in £130m of loans made to other businesses; as each loan was repaid, the funds became available for other credit-worthy businesses.
+In April 2016, the UK government launched the Innovative Finance ISA (IF-ISA or IFISA), as a way for eligible investors to use their ISA allowance to invest in P2P markets and other crowdfunding schemes whilst still receiving tax-free capital gains and interest.
+The UK government has been active in the peer-to-peer market for some time, having made their first investment of £20m of loan capital through Funding Circle, which resulted in £130m of loans made to other businesses; as each loan was repaid, the funds became available for other credit-worthy businesses.

 The most recent, high-profile investment made by the government was £40m, which is forecasted to result in £450m being lent out to businesses over time.
 This support into the P2P market by the government has proven the benefits of investing in platforms, for both investors and borrowers.